marsbar-toolbox/marsbar/doc/source/download.rst

 Download and install
 ~~~~~~~~~~~~~~~~~~~~

-All MarsBaR file releases are available via the `MarsBaR project download
-page`_.

 Installing MarsBaR
 ++++++++++++++++++

+The MarsBaR code releases are available via the `MarsBaR project download
+page`_.

 MarsBaR needs a version of SPM_, so if you don't have SPM, please
 download and install that first.
 MarsBaR works with SPM versions 99, 2,